 State Rep. Jud McMillin (R-Brookville)

-(Indianapolis, Ind.) - A local lawmaker’s proposal to drug test some recipients of welfare has passed the Indiana Senate.
+(Indianapolis, Ind.) - A local lawmaker’s bill referred to as “Drug Testing for Welfare” has passed another hurdle at the Indiana Statehouse.